USNS OSCAR V. PETERSON (T-AO 206) FY 27 MTA SOURCES SOUGHT NOTICE

 Quick Summary

-The Military Sealift Command, Norfolk, has issued a Sources Sought Notice for a Mid-Term Availability (MTA) for the USNS OSCAR V. PETERSON (T-AO 206).
-This market research aims to identify qualified contractors for ship repair services on the East/Gulf Coast.
-The MTA is scheduled from April 14, 2027, to May 26, 2027.
-Responses are due by April 14, 2026.
+The Department of the Navy, Military Sealift Command (MSC) Norfolk, has issued a Sources Sought Notice for a Mid-Term Availability (MTA) for the USNS OSCAR V. PETERSON (T-AO 206).
+This notice seeks to identify qualified contractors on the East/Gulf Coast capable of performing ship repair and maintenance from April 14, 2027, to May 26, 2027.
+This is for market research purposes only; no contract will be awarded from this notice.
+The target date for solicitation issuance is May 17, 2026.

 Scope of Work